socketry/nio4r/README.md

  => [#<NIO::Monitor:0xfbc>]
 ```

-By default, NIO::Selector#select will block indefinitely until one of the IO
+By default, `#select` will block indefinitely until one of the IO objects being
-objects being monitored becomes ready.
-However, you can also pass a timeout to
+monitored becomes ready.
+However, you can also pass a timeout to wait in
-wait in seconds to NIO::Selector#select just like you can with Kernel.select:
+to `#select` just like you can with `Kernel.select`:

 ```ruby
 ready = selector.select(15) # Wait 15 seconds